nats-io/nats.ws/README.md

 NATS.deno and NATS.ws use the same exact code base, only differing on the implementation of the `Transport`.
-This strategy greatly reduces the amount of work required to develop and maintain the clients, as well as provide a completly compatible API across all clients.
+This strategy greatly reduces the amount of work required to develop and maintain the clients, as well as provide a completely compatible API across all clients.

 Currently, the base client implementation is the deno implementation.
 You can take a look at it